marcarreaza/pocketseeker/README.md

 PocketSeeker is a bioinformatics tool designed to predict the binding site residues of a protein using machine learning techniques.
 The core of the application is a Random Forest classifier trained on structural and sequence-based features extracted from protein data.
 Given a protein structure in PDB format or a PDB ID, PocketSeeker analyzes each residue and determines its likelihood of being part of a binding site.

-This tool aims to assist researchers in identifying potential functional regions of proteins, which can be crucial for tasks such as drug design, protein engineering, or functional annotation.
+This tool aims to assist researchers in identifying potential functional regions of proteins, which may be a key for tasks such as drug design, protein engineering, or functional annotation.

 ------------------------------------------------------------------------